odan/slim4-skeleton/docs/architecture.md

 3. Dispatch the request to the router.
 4. The router uses the HTTP method and the HTTP path to determine the appropriate action method.
 5. The invoked controller action is responsible for:
-   * Retrieving informations from the request
+   * Retrieving information from the request
    * Invoking the service and passing the parameters
    * Building the view data
    * Returning the response using a responder